 This one is actually getting some press over here in Holland too.
 You are probably aware of it but every time you stumble around your merry way on the internet you are leaving a trail of cookies behind (actually you are gathering cookies, but what the heck).
 This means that practically every site leaves a bit of code behind on you computer to keep track of the fact that you visited them and what you looked at there and where you went when you left.
 Google is master at this.
 That’s why all those Amazon ads (or something like that), will all of a sudden be showing you garden books, if you have recently been searching Amazon for…… yes wait for it…… garden books!

 My site leaves cookies on your computer too (yours probably does too on mine).
-I have Google analytics and stat counter installed.
-They leave cookies so I know how many of you are repeat visitors and how many are new, and where you are living on this planet and even what browser you use to surf on the web.
+I have Google analytics installed.
+They leave cookies so I know how many of you are repeat visitors and how many are new, and in what region you are living on this planet and even what browser you use to surf on the web.
 The ads I have leave cookies too.
 That way they know how much to pay me and whether my site is reaching the kind of customers they want to reach (I hope so).

 Oh and one more thing about privacy.
 If you comment here on my blog, you are asked for your name and email address.
 Those are not gathered nor saved.
 They are only used by me when I answer you back and say “hi Katie thanks for being such a loyal commenter”, or “wow Lorie, that is really useful information thanks for sharing it here”.
 Or something like that.

-And here is put all that privacy stuff in the proper legal terms (want to do it right, you know):
+And here I put all that privacy stuff in the proper legal terms (want to do it right, you know):

 We use third-party advertising companies to serve ads when you visit our website.
 These companies may use information (not including your name, address email address or telephone number) about your visits to this and other Web sites in order to provide advertisements about goods and services of interest to you.
 If you would like more information about this practice and to know your choices about not having this information used by these companies, http://www.networkadvertising.org/managing/opt_out.asp.